Germany removes US, Canada from COVID travel risk list | DW | 11.06.2021

 Germany no longer classifies regions including the United States, Canada and Austria as areas of a high coronavirus risk, the Robert Koch Institute (RKI) for infectious diseases said on Friday.

-The RKI listed 19 countries and regions that are "no longer considered as risk areas."
+The RKI listed 19 countries and regions that are "no longer considered risk areas" thanks to their low coronavirus infection rates.

 Countries that have been removed from the travel risk list include Armenia, Austria, Azerbaijan, Bosnia and Herzegovina, Canada, Cyprus, Kosovo, Lebanon, Moldova, Montenegro, North Macedonia, Serbia, Ukraine and the US.